bluebear2015/fs-journal/notes/05-javascript.md

-add adjust the speed by using scroll amount you c  an also double up on marquee tags to assign more behaviours assign the marquee up then make another marquee going for left or right to make it bouce around the set div
+add adjust the speed by using scroll amount you c  an also double up on marquee tags to assign more behaviours assign the marquee up then make another marquee going for left or right to make it bouce around the set div use appstate.emit ('jobs') bootstrap.modal.getOrCreateInstance (#modal).hide() to get modal to close after form creation this is something we would do in the controller